Effective Window Function for Lagrangian Halos: Introduction

 However, there are scattered hints from previous numerical studies that the Lagrangian shape is more extended than a tophat \cite{PorcianiDekelHoffman2002,DalalWhite_etal2008,EliaLudlowPorciani2012, DespaliTormenSheth2013,Baldauf_RSDworkshop,BaldaufDesjacquesSeljak2014,Chan2015}.
 Moreover, the peaks-based predictions for halo abundance and formation require integrals (over the initial power spectrum), some of which are ill-defined for a tophat window.
 To alleviate this problem, it is common to use a Gaussian window instead \cite{BBKS86}, or to use a tophat when it leads to convergent results and a Gaussian otherwise \citep[e.g.][]{ParanjapeShethDesjacques2013, ParanjapeSefusattietal_2013, BiagettiChanetal_2014}.
 Finding a better motivated, less ad hoc treatment is desirable.

 In these approaches, the window function affects both the predicted abundance of halos, as well as their clustering.
 On large scales, the clustering of halos is linearly biased with respect to the matter.
-As measurements and theoretical predictions become more precise, it has become necessary to account for the fact that this bias may be scale dependent.
-Correctly modeling this scale dependence requires a good understanding of the window function \cite{BBKS86,MussoParanjapeSheth2012}.
-Thus, both when predicting halo abundances and when modeling halo bias, the shape the window function plays a crucial role.
+As measurements and theoretical predictions become more precise, it has become necessary to account for the fact that this bias may be scale dependent \cite[see][for a recent review]{Desjacques:2016bnm}.
+Correctly modeling this scale dependence requires a good understanding of the window function \cite{BBKS86,MussoParanjapeSheth2012,LagBiasPaper}.
+Thus, both when predicting halo abundances and when modeling halo bias, the shape of the window function plays a crucial role.
 The main goal of the present study is to use numerical simulations to determine this shape.

-In Sec.~\ref{sec:Lagr_profile_realspace}, we describe real-space estimates of $W_{\rm eff}$ from simulations, and propose a simple analytic parametrization of it.
+In Sec.~\ref{sec:Lagr_profile_realspace}, we describe real-space estimates of the effective window $W_{\rm eff}$ from simulations, and propose a simple analytic parametrization of it.
 Fourier space estimates are the subject of Sec.~\ref{sec:Lag_cross_bias}.
-After showing that the effective window works for both real space and Fourier space measurements, we use it to predict the mass function of excursion set peaks in Sec.~\ref{sec:nesp}.
+In Sec.~\ref{sec:nesp}, we combine $W_{\rm eff}$ with the collapse threshold measured directly in simulations to see if the excursion set peak approach correctly predicts the halo mass function.
 We conclude in Sec.~\ref{sec:conclusion}.
 Several details are provided in Appendices.
-Estimating $W_{\rm eff}$ from a clustered field, rather than the initial Lagrangian grid, is the subject of Appendix~\ref{sec:displaced}.
-Dependence on how the halos were defined in the first place is studied in Appendix~\ref{sec:ll_dependence}.
-The excursion set peak mass function is reviewed and extended to general window functions in Appendix~\ref{sec:ESP_derivations}.
-Appendix~\ref{sec:sc} discusses the question of how $W_{\rm eff}$ can be understood in the context of the spherical collapse model.
+Appendix~\ref{sec:sys} describes a number of systematics: discreteness effects, estimating $W_{\rm eff}$ from a clustered field rather than the initial Lagrangian grid, and the effect of fixing some parameters when fitting the protohalo-matter cross bias parameter.
+Dependence on how the halos were defined in the first place is studied in Appendix~\ref{sec:hf}.
+Appendix~\ref{sec:sc} discusses how $W_{\rm eff}$ can be understood in the context of the spherical collapse model.